koverton/sol-tomcat/README.md

 ...
 ```

+A ZIP package is also produced that contains a `lib/` directory with all the JARs that should be
+deployed to the `[TOMCAT]/lib/` directory.

 ## Deploy

 Install the Solace libraries and sol-tomcat-X.Y.Z.jar into the `[TOMCAT]/lib/` directory.

-Add the resource configuration to the server’s `[TOMCAT]/conf/context.xml` and it will be available to
-any deployed application.
-If you have problems accessing it, do not flail around putting the Resource in
-different places.
-Concentrate on fixing your application.
+You can use
+the additional `SolTomcat.zip` artifact to retrieve all the libraries for deployment.

 Create a webapp/servlet project with whatever your preferred toolset; HttpServlet is recommended for
 ease of use.
 Package your build artifacts as a .WAR file, and deploy the app to Tomcat.